JoeyStanley/real/cv.md

 ### Oral Presentations

-William A. Kretzschmar, Jr. & <strong>Joseph A. Stanley</strong>.
+William A. Kretzschmar, Jr. & **Joseph A. Stanley**.
 "Visualization of Big Data Phonetics."
 [Digitial Humanities Confernce 2019](https://dh2019.adho.org).
 Utrecht, the Netherlands.
 July 9–12, 2019.

-<strong>Joseph A. Stanley</strong>.
+**Joseph A. Stanley**.
 "Are <span style="font-variant: small-caps">beg</span> and <span style="font-variant: small-caps">bag</span>-raising distinct?
 Regional patterns in prevelar raising in North American English."
 American Dialect Society Annual Meeting.
 New York City, NY.
 January 3–6, 2019.
 <a href="/downloads/190104-ads2019_prevelar.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

-Rachel M. Olsen, <strong>Joseph A. Stanley</strong>, Michael Olsen, Lisa Lipani, & Margaret E. L. Renwick.
+Rachel M. Olsen, **Joseph A. Stanley**, Michael Olsen, Lisa Lipani, & Margaret E. L. Renwick.
 "Reconciling perception with production in Southern speech."
 American Dialect Society Annual Meeting.
 New York City, NY.
 January 3–6, 2019.
 <a href="/downloads/190106-ads2019_dass.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong> & Margaret E. L. Renwick.
+**Joseph A. Stanley** & Margaret E. L. Renwick.
 "Finding pockets of social variation in the Digital Archive of Southern Speech."
 The 5th Annual Linguistics conference at UGA (LCUGA5).
 Athens, GA.
 October 12–13, 2018.
 <a href="/downloads/181012-lcuga5_dass.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong>. “(thr)-tapping in American English: Articulatory motivations and social factors.”
+**Joseph A. Stanley**. “(thr)-tapping in American English: Articulatory motivations and social factors.”
 The 5th Annual Linguistics conference at UGA (LCUGA5).
 Athens, GA.
 October 12–13, 2018.
 <a href="/downloads/181012-lcuga5_thr.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong> & [Kyle Vanderniet](https://clyguy.wixsite.com/profile).
+**Joseph A. Stanley** & [Kyle Vanderniet](https://clyguy.wixsite.com/profile).
 "What el[t]se is happening[k] with Utah English consonants?"
 American Dialect Society (ADS) Annual Meeting.
 Salt Lake City, UT.
 January 5–8, 2018.
 <a href="/downloads/180108-ads2018-utah.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong>, Margaret E. L. Renwick, William A. Kretzschmar Jr., Rachel M. Olsen, & Michael Olsen.
+**Joseph A. Stanley**, Margaret E. L. Renwick, William A. Kretzschmar Jr., Rachel M. Olsen, & Michael Olsen.
 "The Gazetteer of Southern Vowels."
 American Dialect Society (ADS) Annual Meeting.
 Salt Lake City, UT.
 January 5–8, 2018.
 <a href="http://lap3.libs.uga.edu/u/jstanley/vowelcharts/" class="link" title="visit this site" target="_blank"></a>
 <a href="/downloads/180105-ads2018-gsv.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>
 <a href="/downloads/180105-ads2018-gsv-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>

-<strong>Joseph A. Stanley</strong> & [Kyle Vanderniet](https://clyguy.wixsite.com/profile).
+**Joseph A. Stanley** & [Kyle Vanderniet](https://clyguy.wixsite.com/profile).
 "Consonantal variation in Utah English: What el[t]se is happening[k]?"
 The 4th Annual Linguistics Conference at UGA ([LSUGA4](http://www.linguistics.uga.edu/lcuga-4)).
 Athens, GA.
 October 6–8, 2017.
 <a href="/downloads/171006-LCUGA4-UT_abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/171007-LCUGA4-UT-slides.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong>.
+**Joseph A. Stanley**.
 "The linguistic effects of a changing timber industry: Language change in Cowlitz County, WA" The 4th Annual Linguistics Conference at UGA ([LSUGA4](http://www.lsuga.com/conference/2017)).
 Athens, GA.
 October 6–8, 2017.
 <a href="/downloads/171006-LCUGA4-WA-slides.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

-Rachel Olsen, Michael Olsen, Katherine Kuiper, <strong>Joseph A. Stanley</strong>, [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/), & William A. Kretzschmar, Jr. “New Perspectives on Historical Southern Speech.”
+Rachel Olsen, Michael Olsen, Katherine Kuiper, **Joseph A. Stanley**, [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/), & William A. Kretzschmar, Jr. “New Perspectives on Historical Southern Speech.”
 Panel presented at the 2017 Integrative Research and Ideas Symposium ([IRIS](https://graduatestudents.org/)).
 Athens, GA.
 March 20, 2017.

-Rachel Olsen, Michael Olsen, <strong>Joseph A. Stanley</strong> & [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/).
+Rachel Olsen, Michael Olsen, **Joseph A. Stanley** & [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/).
 “Transcribing the Digital Archive of Southern Speech: Methods and Preliminary Analysis.”
 84th Meeting of the SouthEastern Conference on Linguistics ([SECOL84](http://conf2017.secol.org">)).
 Charleston, SC.
 March 8–11, 2017.
 <a href="/downloads/170310-SECOL84b-slides.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

-William A. Kretzschmar, <strong>Joseph Stanley</strong>, & Katherine Kuiper.
+William A. Kretzschmar, **Joseph Stanley**, & Katherine Kuiper.
 “Automated Large-Scale Phonetic Analysis: DASS.”
 84th Meeting of the SouthEastern Conference on Linguistics ([SECOL84](http://conf2017.secol.org">)).
 Charleston, SC.
 March 8–11, 2017.
 <a href="/downloads/170310-SECOL84a-slides.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong>.
+**Joseph A. Stanley**.
 “V[ɛ]ry v[e]ried vowel mergers in the Pacific Northwest.”
 Diversity and Variation in Language ([DiVar 1](http://linguistics.emory.edu/home/conferences/divar1/index.html)).
 Atlanta, GA.
 February 10–11, 2017.
 <a href="/downloads/170211-DiVar1-slides.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong>.
+**Joseph A. Stanley**.
 “The perception and production of two vowel mergers in Cowlitz County, Washington.”
 The American Dialect Society ([ADS](http://www.americandialect.org)) Annual Meeting.
 Austin, TX.
 January 5–8, 2017.
 <a href="/downloads/160813-ADS2017.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/170105-ADS-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong>.
+**Joseph A. Stanley**.
 "An EWP model of Quechua agreement: Further evidence against DM".
 The Third Annual Linguistics Conference at the University of Georgia ([LCUGA3](http://www.lsuga.com/conference/2016)).
 Athens, GA.
 October 7–9, 2016.
 <a href="/downloads/161008-LCUGA3-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/161008-LCUGA3-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong>.
+**Joseph A. Stanley**.
 "Separate Phonemes <span style="white-space: nowrap;">/ɔr/</span> Merging?
 The [Cord-Card Merger](https://en.wikipedia.org/wiki/English-language_vowel_changes_before_historic_/r/#Card.E2.80.93cord_merger) in Real-Time".
 The Second Interdisciplinary Linguistics Conference at UGA ([LCUGA2](http://www.lsuga.com/conference)).
 Athens, GA.
 October 9–11, 2015.
 <a href="/downloads/151009-LSUGA2-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/151009-LSUGA2-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>
 <a href="https://www.youtube.com/watch?v=v3BvpMyxPv8" class="video" target="_blank" title="open a youtube video of this presentation in a new window"></a>

-<strong>Joseph A. Stanley</strong>.
+**Joseph A. Stanley**.
 "Brother Bell’s Audience Types: Forms of Address among Latter-day Saint Young Adults".
 82nd Meeting of the Southeastern Conference on Linguistics ([SECOL82](http://linguistics.chass.ncsu.edu)).
 Raleigh, NC.
 April 9–11, 2015.
 <a href="/downloads/150410-SECOL82-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/150410-SECOL82-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong>.
+**Joseph A. Stanley**.
 "Brother Bell’s Audience Design: Forms of Address among Latter-day Saint Young Adults".
 39th Annual Penn Linguistics Conference ([PLC39](http://www.ling.upenn.edu/Events/PLC/plc39/)).
 Philadelphia, PA.
 March 19–21, 2015.
 <a href="/downloads/150321-PLC39-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/150321-PLC39-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>

-[Janis Nuckolls](http://linguistics.byu.edu/directory/jbn34/), <strong>Joseph Stanley</strong>, Elizabeth Nielsen, and Roseanna Hopper.
+[Janis Nuckolls](http://linguistics.byu.edu/directory/jbn34/), **Joseph Stanley**, Elizabeth Nielsen, and Roseanna Hopper.
 "The systematic stretching and adjusting of ideophonic phonology in Pastaza Quichua".
 Annual Meeting of the Society for the Study of Indigenous Languages of America ([SSILA 2013](http://www.ssila.org/members/join-or-renew/)).
 Boston, MA.
 January 3–6, 2013.
 <a href="/downloads/130103-SSILA-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>

 ### Poster Presentations

-<strong>Joseph A. Stanley</strong> & Margaret E. L. Renwick.
+**Joseph A. Stanley** & Margaret E. L. Renwick.
 "Social factors in Southern US speech: Acoustic analysis of a large-scale legacy corpus."
 The 93rd Annual Meeting of the Linguistic Society of America.
 New York City, NY.
 January 3–6, 2019.
 <a href="/downloads/190103-lsa2019.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

-<strong>Joseph A. Stanley</strong>.
+**Joseph A. Stanley**.
 "The differences between and within <span style="font-variant: small-caps">beg</span> and <span style="font-variant: small-caps">bag</span>: Phonological, morphological, and lexical effects in prevelar raising."
 Poster presentation at the 47th annual meeting of New Ways of Analyzing Variation (NWAV47).
 New York City, New York.
 October 18–21, 2018.
 <a href="/downloads/181019-nwav47.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

-Shawn Foster, <strong>Joseph A. Stanley</strong>, & Margaret E. L. Renwick.
+Shawn Foster, **Joseph A. Stanley**, & Margaret E. L. Renwick.
 "Vowel Mergers in the American South."
 Poster presentation at the 174th Meeting of the Acoustical Society of America (ASA).
 New Orleans, LA.
 December 4–8, 2017.
 <a href="http://asa.scitation.org/doi/abs/10.1121/1.5014282" class="link" title="link to this presentation"></a>

-<strong>Joseph A. Stanley</strong>.
+**Joseph A. Stanley**.
 "Changes in the Timber Industry as a Catalyst for Linguistic Change."
 Poster presentation at the 46th New Ways of Analyzing Variation conference ([NWAV46](https://english.wisc.edu/nwav46/)).
 Madison, WI.
 November 2–5, 2017.
 <a href="/downloads/171103-nwav46-abstract.pdf" class="abstract" target="_blank" title="download the abstract"></a>
 <a href="/downloads/171103-nwav46.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

-[Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/) & <strong>Joseph A. Stanley</strong>.
+[Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/) & **Joseph A. Stanley**.
 “A historical perspective on vowel shifting: Acoustic analysis of the Digital Archive of Southern Speech” Poster presentation at the 173rd Meeting of the Acoustical Society of America (ASA).
 Boston, MA.
 June 25–29, 2017.
 <a href="http://asa.scitation.org/doi/abs/10.1121/1.4989091" class="link" title="link to this presentation"></a>

-[Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/), Michael Olsen, Rachel M. Olsen, & <strong>Joseph A. Stanley</strong>.
+[Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/), Michael Olsen, Rachel M. Olsen, & **Joseph A. Stanley**.
 “Transcription and forced alignment of the Digital Archive of Southern Speech.”
 Poster presentation at the 173rd Meeting of the Acoustical Society of America (ASA).
 Boston, MA.
 June 25–29, 2017.
 <a href="http://asa.scitation.org/doi/abs/10.1121/1.4989090" class="link" title="link to this presentation"></a>

-<strong>Joseph A. Stanley</strong> & [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/).
+**Joseph A. Stanley** & [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/).
 "Phonetic Shift <span style="white-space: nowrap;">/ɔr/</span> Phonemic Change?
 American English mergers over 40 years".
 Poster presentation by the second author at the 15th Conference on Laboratory Phonology ([LabPhon15](http://labphon.org/labphon15/)).
 Ithaca, NY.
 July 13–16, 2016.
 <a href="http://labphon.org/labphon15/program" class="link" target="_blank"></a>
 <a href="/downloads/160714-LabPhon15-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/160714-LabPhon15-poster.pdf" class="poster" target="_blank" title="open a pdf of this poster in a new window"></a>